RKAG12/RyanGrunert-MADA-project/README.md

 # Overview

+Part 1 of the project is located in the Manuscript.rmd file.

-This is Ryan Grunert's class project repository
+This is Ryan Grunert's class project repository.

 # Pre-requisites